blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

                     name: "<STACK_NAME>_WEBSERVER_CUSTOM_KEY_FILE"
         ```
 ### Using Custom Certificate TrustStore
-- Custom java trust store file for the Alert server to communicate over SSL to external systems.
+- Custom java TrustStore file for the Alert server to communicate over SSL to external systems.

-    You must have a valid JKS trust store file that can be used as the Trust Store for Alert.
+    Must have a valid JKS trust store file that can be used as the TrustStore for Alert.
+    If certificate errors arise, then this is the TrustStore where certificates will need to be imported to resolve those issues.

     Only one of the following secrets needs to be created.
 If both are created, then jssecacerts secret will take precedence and be used by Alert.

     - Create the secret.
 Only create one of the following secrets.
-        - jssecacerts - The java trust store file with any custom certificates imported.
+        - jssecacerts - The java TrustStore file with any custom certificates imported.

             ```docker secret create <STACK_NAME>_jssecacerts <PATH_TO_TRUST_STORE_FILE>```

             or

-        - cacerts - The java trust store file with any custom certificates imported.
+        - cacerts - The java TrustStore file with any custom certificates imported.

             ```docker secret create <STACK_NAME>_cacerts <PATH_TO_TRUST_STORE_FILE>```
     - Uncomment the following from the docker-compose.local-overrides.yml file from the alert service section.